ExaVault/evapi-php-samples/README.md

 You will also need an ExaVault account as well as and an API key and access token.

-Some of the sample scripts will assume your account contains the **ExaVault Quick Start.pdf** file and the **Sample Files and Folders** folder, which come pre-loaded with a new account.
-You may need to make changes to `sample_upload_files.php` and `sample_download_csv_files.php` if those files are not present.
+Some of the sample scripts will assume your account contains the **Sample Files and Folders** folder, which come pre-loaded with a new account.
+You may need to make changes to `sample-download-csv-files.php` if that folder is not present.

 ## Running Your First Sample
 **Step 1 - Install dependencies**